visual-essays/essays/examples/how-to/images/positioning/README.md

 ## Full Positioning

-Similar to the default mode, images are positioned vertically aligned relative to the location the `.ve-image` tag is defined in the source text.
-The image is rendered as wide as possible but the _height is not restricted to 40% of the window height_.
+Similar to the default mode, component are positioned vertically aligned relative to the location the tag is defined in the source text.
+The component is rendered as wide as possible but the _height is not restricted to 40% of the window height_.

 .ve-image wc:Chiang_Kai-shek_memorial_2_amk.jpg full